Fedotovo (air base)

-Fedotovo, located near railway station Kipelovo on a major railway to St.Petersburg, is a Russian Naval Aviation air base in Russia located 44 km west of Vologda.
+Fedotovo, located near railway station Kipelovo on a major railway to St. Petersburg, is a Russian Naval Aviation air base in Russia located 44 km west of Vologda.
 It is a large base for long-range aircraft, with 20 revetments in a remote area and large tarmac along parallel taxiway.
-Built in 1963, Fedotovo was an unnamed military town but took on the name of the first commander of 392 ODRAP, Lt.
+Built in 1963, Fedotovo was an unnamed military townlet but took on the name of the first commander of 392 ODRAP, Lt.
 Col. A. S. Fedotov, who was killed in an aircraft crash in 1966.
 Fedotovo was a major source of Tupolev Tu-95 and Tupolev Tu-142 flights overshadowing the United States Navy Atlantic Fleet.
 The base provided reconnaissance for the North Fleet Air Arm.

 The base is home to the 2nd Guards Aviation Group, 5th Independent Anti-submarine Aviation Squadron which uses the Tupolev Tu-142MK/MR/MZ (ASCC: Bear).